bgcasey/code_standards/README.md

 This repository outlines best practices for writing reproducible code and structuring project directories.

----

-## Goal

-The goal of this repository is to provide standards that improve collaboration, streamline code reviews, and make it easier to revisit past work.
+The goal is to provide standards that improve collaboration, streamline code reviews, and make it easier to revisit past work.

 **Why use these standards?**
 1. **Sharing work with colleagues**: